UNIRIS/uniris-core/README.md

 | Command       | Description |
 | ------------- |-------------|
-| uniris       | Entry point to the UNIRIS network by running a blockchain miner
+| uniris       | Entry point to the UNIRIS network by running a blockchain node

 ## Architecture

-UNIRIS miner software uses a separation of concerns designed by running multiple processes with a microservice philosophy.
+UNIRIS node software uses a separation of concerns designed by running multiple processes with a microservice philosophy.

 | Service name  | Public | Description |
 | ------------  | -------| ----------- |